HITS-AIN/GPLVMplus.jl/README.md

 Implementation of the $\mbox{GPLVM}_+$ model presented in *Positive and Scale Invariant Gaussian Process Latent Variable Model for Astronomical Spectra, ESANN 2024*.

+Below we show an example of how to use the model with a dataset of 72 images that are made available via the package GPLVMplusData.jl.

+## Experiment 1

 ```
 using GPLVMplus
 using GPLVMplusData # must be independently installed